JSaura04/-OLD-PHP-lakeview-hotel-project/README.md

 - **Backend**: PHP
 - **Database**: MySQL

-This is a work in progress, and future updates will include more features and an improved design.

-Feel free to explore the repository and contribute! 🚀

 # 🌟 Lakeview Hotel - Proyecto Web

 Este repositorio contiene la base de **Lakeview Hotel**, un proyecto de gestión hotelera creado con **PHP** y **MySQL**.